red-gate/level-up-academy/web-training/JavaScript/Week 6 - Fetching data/Instructions.md

 - Open Ex2.html and press the button.
 Check Ex2.js for the implementation of `excercise()`
 - Write "First task succeeded {taskName}" after the fastest task aucceed
 - Write "All tasks succeeded" after when all tasks succeeded
-- Update runAsync() to fail after the timeout when a delay is longer than the timeout
+- Update runAsync() to fail after the timeout when a delay is longer than the timeout.
+  - The method should work as before if the `delay` value is less than the `timeout` constant, but if the delay is longer than the timeout the promise should be rejected after `timeout` ms.
 - Write "Some tasks failed: {error}" after all tasks are completed, but at least one of them failed
 - Write the total number of succeded tasks
 - Run all tasks in order one after another (you can use await and/or array.reduce())